stangatimu/safaricom-daraja-api-stk-push-python/README.md

 For this case make sure to use Lipa na Mpesa onlie.

 ##### Consumer key and consumer secret

+Go your dashboard and select your new app.
 The Keys tab shows the app keys (**CONSUMER_KEY** & **CONSUMER_SECRET**), the date they were issued and their expiry period.
 Sandbox keys do not expire.